Traditional Sri Lankan Cuisine

-Power in Sri Lanka is characterized by the fact thatlocal food is quite spicy and very spicy.
-In addition, it can not be called a diverse and sophisticated as the foundation of food Sri Lankan cuisine up vegetables, rice, fish, which are seasoned with various spices (ginger, turmeric, black pepper, chili, coriander, cinnamon, garlic).
+Food in Sri Lanka is characterized by the fact that the local food is quite spicy and very spicy.
+In addition, it cannot be called varied and exquisite, since the basis of Sri Lankan cuisine is vegetables, rice, fish, which are seasoned with various spices (ginger, turmeric, black pepper, chili, coriander, cinnamon, garlic).

 Food in Sri Lanka

-Diet Sri Lankans make vegetables, greens (lettuce, cilantro, dill), rice, fish (tuna) and seafood (lobster, crab, shrimp), curries, beans.
+The diet of Sri Lankans consists of vegetables, herbs (lettuce, cilantro, dill), rice, fish (tuna) and seafood (lobsters, crabs, shrimps), curries, legumes.

-Local cuisine is more focused onVegetarians: Sri Lankans rarely eat meat - mainly chicken.
-But to cater to tourists here serves pork, lamb and beef, despite the fact that it is forbidden to eat beef (cow - a sacred animal).
+Local cuisine is more vegetarian-oriented: Sri Lankans rarely eat meat - mostly chicken.
+But in order to please tourists, pork, lamb and beef dishes are prepared here, despite the fact that it is forbidden to eat beef here (a cow is a sacred animal).

-In Sri Lanka, it is worth trying a small fish,which is ground to a powder (umbalakada); Pancakes prepared with rice flour and coconut milk (hoppers); rice vermicelli, rolled into rolls and steamed (string hoppers); Sri Lankan chicken curry.
+In Sri Lanka, it is worth trying small fish, which is crushed to a powdery state (umbalakada); pancakes made with rice flour and coconut milk (hoppers); Rice vermicelli, rolled and steamed (string hoppers); sri Lankan chicken curry.

-If you decide to cook for themselves, soonerin the morning (at 4 am) is to go to the fish market to buy fresh catch different types of fish and seafood.
-Such a purchase will cost you relatively inexpensive, especially as in this case, you can eat sea gifts as much as you want.
+If you decide to cook on your own, then early in the morning (at 4 a.m.) it is worth going to the fish market to buy a fresh catch of various types of fish and seafood.
+Such a purchase will cost you relatively inexpensively, especially since in this case you can eat as much seafood as you want..